STFC-ICD-Research-and-Design/supermusr-data-pipeline/trace-viewer/README.md

-Has to run `cargo install --force cargo-leptos` to upgrade cargo-leptos from 0.2.22 to 2.2.40, needed to use wasm-bindgen 2.1.100

 # Trace Viewer

 This diagnostic tool allows you to search for and view detector traces and eventlists superimposed upon one another.